burlingtoncodeacademy-students/SD-U5-Middleware_lecture_notes/ReadMe.md

 - **Nodemon** is installed.
 Download link below.

 ### Topics Covered
+- MVC
-- Expressjs, package.json, CRUD, Controllers, Introduction to Postman
+- Introduction to Middleware

 ### What Should Already Be Understood
-- Fundamentals of JavaScript, APIs, terminal navigation
+- Postman introduction
+- Express server initialization
+- Introduction to controller routes (req, res)

 ## Files / Folders in this Lesson
 - assets